Best Two-Player Board Games in 2022

 A fully fleshed out video game-like environment on a board.

 - Weight3.9 pounds

 Among the best two-player board games Wit’s End stands alone in many respects.
-It’s a trivia board game with IQ test overtones that tests your general knowledge, problem-solving abilities, critical thinking ability and ability to untangle brain teasers and riddles.
+It’s a trivia board game with IQ test overtones that tests your general knowledge, problem-solving abilities, critical thinking ability, and ability to untangle brain teasers and riddles.
 The Wild Card section is particularly vexing and should only be ventured into if you’re feeling on top of your game, so to speak.
 What makes the game particularly appealing is that some people don’t know jack about trivia but they’re good at deciphering riddles.
 Some hate riddles but love logic puzzles.
 While others hate puzzles but love them some trivia.
-The point being that, unlike many two-player board games, there’s something here for everybody.
+The point is that, unlike many two-player board games, there’s something here for everybody.

 A trivia board game with several twists.

 Compelling riddles that get the grey matter churning.